Bible Questions Answered

 Prayer is only for those who believe that God is personal and who want a personal relationship with Him.
 Christians know prayer works because they have encountered a God who declares, “Talk to me and I will listen.”
 The apostle John confirms this: “This is the confidence we have in approaching God: that if we ask anything according to His will, He hears us.
 And if we know that He hears us—whatever we ask—we know that we have what we asked of Him” (1 John 5:14-15).

-Through our prayers, especially with one another, we are demonstrating and validating the presence of Jesus among us.
+Through our prayers, especially with one another, we are demonstrating and validating the faith we have in Jesus.
 Andrew Murray, the great Christian minister and prolific writer, said, “Prayer depends chiefly, almost entirely, on who we think we are praying to.”
-It is through this discipline of prayer with one another that we not only develop a growing spiritual intimacy with God, but we also create a spiritual bond with one another.
-This, in essence, is one of the significant aspects of prayer meetings and praying with one another.
+It is through the discipline of prayer with one another that we develop a growing intimacy with God, and create a spiritual bond with one another.
+This is one of the most valuable aspects of praying with one another.

-The spiritual bond of prayer meetings enables us to encourage one another (Hebrews 10:25), promoting strong support modules as followers of Christ.
-Furthermore, through our praying with one another we are following in the very footsteps of Christ and His disciples, as well as those of the first-century believers (Luke 9:28; Acts 1:14, 2:42).
-Another valuable benefit of prayer meetings is the confession of our sins to one another so as not to allow sins to drag us down into a despair of spiritual defeat.
-James tells us to “confess your sins to each other and pray for each other so that you may be healed” (James 5:16).
-Here James does not necessarily speak of physical healing, but rather of spiritual restoration (Hebrews 12:12-13).
-He also refers to the forgiveness by God, enabling the believer to become spiritually whole again.
+Another valuable benefit of prayer meetings is the confession of our sins to one another.
+Prayer meetings give us opportunity to obey the command to “confess your sins to each other and pray for each other so that you may be healed” (James 5:16).
+Here, James does not necessarily speak of physical healing, but rather of spiritual restoration (Hebrews 12:12-13).
+He also refers to the forgiveness of God, which enables the believer to become spiritually whole again.
 James knew that the one who becomes separated from the flock is most susceptible to the dangers of sin.
-God wants His people to encourage and support one another in loving fellowship, mutual honesty and confession in our praying for and with each other.
-Such relationships provide the spiritual strength to experience victory over sin.
+God wants His people to encourage and support one another in loving fellowship, mutual honesty and confession as we pray for and with each other.
+Such close fellowship helps provide spiritual strength to experience victory over sin.

-Another great value of prayer meetings is that believers encourage one another to endure when obstacles seem insurmountable.
-By sharing and praying together as Christians, we often help others avoid “bottoming out” in their spiritual lives.
+Another great value of prayer meetings is that believers encourage one another to endure.
+All of us face obstacles, but by sharing and praying together as Christians, we often help others avoid “bottoming out” in their spiritual lives.
 The value of corporate prayer lies in its power to unify hearts.
-Praying before God on behalf of our brothers and sisters is unrivaled in its ability to link one another spiritually.
-For where there is prayer, there is unity, and it is that unity that Jesus prayed so fervently for His followers to have (John 17:23).
+Praying before God on behalf of our brothers and sisters has the effect of linking one another spiritually.
+As we “carry each other’s burdens,” we “fulfill the law of Christ” (Galatians 6:2).
+Where there is prayer, there is unity, which Jesus prayed so fervently for His followers to have (John 17:23).

 Return to: